-- This activity can be performed as a demonstration or student group activity. - The temperatures in the bottles will change quickly if the bulb is intense, unshielded and at the right distance from the bottles.
+- This activity can be performed as a demonstration or student group activity. - The temperatures in the bottles in Part I will change quickly if the bulb is intense, unshielded and at the right distance from the bottles.
 This procedure works best if the bulb is at table level.
 A "clamp-on" style unshielded bulb works well.
-Try the actual setup before having students start.
-A 150-watt bulb or stronger at a distance of 15 cm will give optimal results. - The bottle, with one-half of its surface blackened, is very efficient at absorbing and converting the short wave-lengths into long wavelengths.
+Try the actual setup before having students start Part I. A 150-watt bulb or stronger at a distance of 15 cm will give optimal results. - In Part I, the bottle, with one-half of its surface blackened, is very efficient at absorbing and converting the short wavelengths into long wavelengths.
 Energy will be efficiently trapped inside the bottle and dramatically increase the internal temperature.